 Named for human rights activist Allard K. Lowenstein, the clinic undertakes a wide variety of projects each term on behalf of human rights organizations and individual victims of human rights abuse.
 Projects are designed to:

 Class sessions provide an overview of basic human rights principles and their application, help students integrate the theory and practice of human rights, and provide training in human rights research, writing, and other advocacy skills.
 Each year the clinic has one or more student directors.
-This year's student directors are Daniel Hessel, Tasnim Motala, and Julia Shu.
+This year's student directors are: Kyle Fees, Alexandra Francis, Julia Wang, and Constance Zhang.